fcarlone/node-express-friend-finder/README.md

 # Friend Finder - Node & Express

-## Full-stack application that evaluates the results from a survey, then compares the answers with those from other users.
+## Full-stack application that evaluates the anwsers from a survey, then compares the answers with those from other users.

 ### Application Instructions: